________________

 “Childhood is a critical period.
 If we do not address these mental health issues early, children may develop permanent complications because a significant amount of time is lost during the illness,” Kalani warned.

-The event, themed “Positioning Children’s Mental Health at the Centre of Service Delivery and Policy Conversations,” organised by the Refugee Law Project, School of Law, Makerere University, gathered policymakers, mental health experts, and development partners to discuss ways of improving child mental health services.
+The event, held in May which is the mental health awareness month, was themed “Positioning Children’s Mental Health at the Centre of Service Delivery and Policy Conversations.”
+It was organised by the Refugee Law Project, School of Law, Makerere University, and gathered policymakers, mental health experts, and development partners to discuss ways of improving child mental health services.

 Kalani emphasised that ignoring children’s mental health is not just a personal issue; it affects the whole society.